 Serious poisoning by plants is not common in the UK.
 Some garden plants present a hazard, but the risk of severe poisoning, skin reaction or allergy is generally low.

-MadeForMums got the low-down on 10 common plants that could pose a risk from Guy Barter, chief horticultural advisor for the Royal Horticultural Society as well as from Miranda Janatka at BBC Gardeners’ World Magazine.
+MadeForMums got the low-down on some common plants that could pose a risk from Guy Barter, chief horticultural advisor for the Royal Horticultural Society as well as from Miranda Janatka at BBC Gardeners’ World Magazine.

 “Certain plants have the potential to cause harm, but hardly ever do,” says Guy.
 “Remember, it’s not just children but also pets that can be vulnerable, too.”

 “The vast majority of accidents in the garden involve falling off ladders and hardly anyone gets hurt by plants.
 It’s more a question of awareness and educating children about plants,” says Guy.

 Miranda adds that “all plants, unless known to be edible, should be assumed harmful”.